Graduate Cyber Security Course Descriptions

 CY-630.
 Disaster Recovery.
 3.00 Credits.

-In this course students will learn how to identify cyber security vulnerabilities and implement appropriate countermeasures to mitigate risks.
+In this course, students will learn how to identify cyber security vulnerabilities and implement appropriate countermeasures to mitigate risks.
 Techniques will be taught for creating a continuity plan and methodology for building an infrastructure that supports its effective implementation.
 Throughout this course, skills in disaster recovery planning will be acquired through a series of interactive workshops and case studies.
 Students will design and develop a disaster recovery plan.
 Prerequisites: CY-510 OR CY-530 OR CY-540.

 CY-635.
 Advanced Research in Cyber Security.
 3.00 Credits.